SillyCatto/boibritto/code/boibritto-server/api-doc.md

 * Adds a new item to the current user's reading list.
 * Ensures proper validation for `startedAt` and `completedAt` based on `status`.
+* `genres` field is optional and used for generating reading recommendations.

 **Date Validation Rules:**